bjoern-hempel/node-unclosed-tag-finder/README.md

 # Unclosed Tag Finder

-A library that finds unclosed html5 tags that are normally optional.
+A library that finds unclosed html5 tags that are normally optional (via W3C check).
 These optional tags could be:

 - html
 - head